 Excessive alcohol consumption

 Promiscuous sexual behaviour

 There are a number of yet unspecified chemicals in food, water and our environment which are believed to trigger cancer.
 And it is believed some cancer causing viruses.
 But, it is known that cancer is hereditary, so check the occurrence of cancer in your family.
 The risks increase dramatically with age, so make self-examination part of your life.
-Self-examination is covered thoroughly in its own section.
-However, the golden rule is be familiar with your own body and examine yourself every month to look for changes.
-Cancer develops in organs, so check them carefully, look for bumps, swelling, etc. Notice skin changes and keep an eye on any moles and skin blemishes.
+However, the golden rule is to be familiar with your own body and examine yourself every month to look for changes.
+Cancer develops mainly in organs, so check them carefully, look for bumps, swelling, etc. Notice skin changes and keep an eye on any moles and skin blemishes.

 These are the major body warning signs: